 Some people actually think these things about mental illnesses, mainly because they haven’t had access to any trustworthy information about mental health.
 And since we don’t know much about mental illnesses, we don’t know what we can do to prevent them.

 That was my case.
 I struggled with alcohol and drug addiction ever since I was a teenager into my early adulthood.
 During my adolescence, I started suffering from anxiety and depression.

 Since I didn’t know anything about mental health, I thought I was going crazy.
 I didn’t understand back then that there was a correlation between my substance abuse and my mental health.
 I came to realize this when I decided to get clean and my anxiety and depression went away.

 I have been sober for nine years now and I have learned a lot about what drugs and alcohol can do to your mind and body.

-Here are five ways in which drug and alcohol can affect your mental health.
+Here are 5 ways in which drugs and alcohol can affect your mental health.

 1. How drugs affect your brain

 The brain is the most complex of all body organs.
 It regulates and coordinates every single process in your body through a communication system in which neurons pass messages back and forth among different structures within your brain and other parts of your body.